How can you support employees going through the menopause?

 There are a number of ways you can create a company culture that is supportive of women experiencing menopausal symptoms.
 Spreading awareness through days like World Menopause Day and mentioning it in your communications with your staff can help.

 Why not put in place a Menopause Policy?
-Or go one step further and introduce a Menstrual Health policy covering a wider range of female health conditions.
+Or go one step further and introduce a Menstrual Health Policy covering a wider range of female health conditions.
 Policies can explain your approach and contain guidance on menopause to help everyone better understand the issue and potential symptoms and the effect they can have, as well as potential adjustments and considerations that can be helpful to implement.

 A policy is a great way to promote your approach across your organisation and open up the conversation.